yutingli75/yutingli75.github.io/_pages/about.md

   - /about.html
 ---

 I am a full professor in the [Department of English Linguistics](https://www.ling.uni-stuttgart.de/institut/ifla/) at the University of Stuttgart, as well as the chair of the department.
-I am also the managing director of the [Institute of Linguistics](https://www.ling.uni-stuttgart.de/en/).
+I am also the executive director of the [Institute of Linguistics](https://www.ling.uni-stuttgart.de/en/).

 My research interests lie in the area of natural language meaning, including both semantics and pragmatics: how does meaning arise from the complex expressions that speakers utter and how do listeners understand what speakers intended to communicate?
 I primarily conduct research on English and Paraguayan Guaraní, a Tupí-Guaraní language spoken in Paraguay.
 Find out more about [my research](https://judith-tonhauser.github.io/research/) or check out [my publications](https://judith-tonhauser.github.io/publications/).